Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

 In Fig. \ref{fig:L_fits}, both luminosity estimators indicate that the simulation has roughly reached the peak of the light curve.
 The bolometric/flux-limited diffusion approach estimates a substantially lower (higher) peak (pre-peak) luminosity than the single-temperature black body fit, likely due to the inherent inaccuracy of the latter method.
 The flux of vertical kinetic energy (a proxy for energy dissipation in shocks produced by the compression and re-expansion of debris streams moving through the pericentric nozzle) roughly tracks the flux-limited diffusion luminosity until a time $\approx 55$ days, when the vertical kinetic energy flux enters a sharp decline.
-This further substantiates our interpretation of Figs. \ref{fig:projection} and \ref{fig:circ}, identifying a qualitative transition from early-time dissipation in compression shocks to late-time dissipation from runaway stream-disk interactions.
-Interestingly, the peak ``fitted'' luminosity exhibits only a weak dependence on viewing angle.
+This is further evidence for a qualitative transition from early-time dissipation in compression shocks to late-time dissipation from runaway stream-disk interactions.
+The peak ``fitted'' luminosity exhibits only a weak dependence on viewing angle.

-Fig. \ref{fig:obs} shows the fitted blackbody parameters as a function of time: blackbody temperature $T_{\rm BB}$, blackbody luminosity $L_{\rm BB}$, and the derived blackbody radius $R_{\rm BB}$.
-As before, we assume simultaneous multi-band {\it Swift} and ZTF observations in producing the time-dependent blackbody fits.
+Fig. \ref{fig:obs} shows the fitted blackbody parameters as a function of time: blackbody temperature $T_{\rm BB}$, blackbody luminosity $L_{\rm BB}$, and the derived blackbody radius $R_{\rm BB}$ (assuming simultaneous {\it Swift} and ZTF observations).
 We also compare our blackbody light curves to a sample of 17 real TDE light curves observed by ZTF\cite{vanVelzen+21}.
-For the last decade, optical observations of TDEs\cite{vanVelzen+11, Gezari+12} have challenged an older generation of theoretical models that predicted weak optical/UV luminosities, $L_{\rm BB}\sim 10^{41-42}~{\rm erg~s}^{-1}$, with blackbody radii comparable to the tidal radius, and blackbody temperatures $\gtrsim 10^5$ K\cite{Ulmer99}.
 Empirically, a large fraction of TDEs feature powerful optical/UV emission from extended photospheres \cite{Hung+17, vanVelzen+21}, with peak $L_{\rm BB} \sim 10^{43 - 44.5}~{\rm erg~s}^{-1}$, $R_{\rm BB} \sim 10^{14-15}~{\rm cm}$ at peak (with significant time evolution before/after peak), and $T_{\rm BB} \approx 2-5 \times 10^4$ K at peak (with little time evolution before/after peak).
 Fig. \ref{fig:obs} shows generally excellent agreement between our simulation's results and this qualitative range of observed blackbody parameters near the peak of the TDE light curve.
+In the Methods, we compare $R_{\rm BB}$ to physical radii of interest and find that it is a poor proxy for both dissipation regions and the color surface.

 Insofar as our synthetic, fitted blackbody light curves are anomalous in any way, it is that they feature a relatively steep rise to peak, a relatively high $L_{\rm BB}$, and a relatively large $R_{\rm BB}$ at peak.
 However, none of these features are outside the range of what is seen in observed TDEs\cite{Hung+17, vanVelzen+21}.
 We speculate that the large values of $L_{\rm BB}$ and $R_{\rm BB}$ produced in our simulation may be due to our choice to simulate the full disruption of a $M_\star = 1M_\odot$ star.
 Partial disruptions and low-mass stars make up the majority of all TDEs\cite{StoneMetzger16}, and the lower mass fallback rates of these events would naturally be expected to reduce $L_{\rm BB}$ and $R_{\rm BB}$.